piotrpolak/kotlin-playground/README.md

 [![Build Status](https://travis-ci.org/piotrpolak/kotlin-playground.svg?branch=master)](https://travis-ci.org/piotrpolak/kotlin-playground)

-I started this project to document and play with various Kotlin features that first seemed to be counterintuitive or confusing when compared to the old school Java implementations (like the ["is" property prefix disappearing in Jackson mappings](https://stackoverflow.com/questions/32270422/jackson-renames-primitive-boolean-field-by-removing-is)).
+I started this project to document and play with various Kotlin features that first seemed to be counterintuitive or confusing when compared to the old school Java implementations (like the [`is` property prefix disappearing in Jackson mappings](https://stackoverflow.com/questions/32270422/jackson-renames-primitive-boolean-field-by-removing-is)).

 But then I feel in love in Kotlin so this repository might be outdated :)